-Make sure that the Trigger is in the off-position and unplug the tool from its electrical outlet before performing any procedure in this section.
+Make sure that the Switch is locked and unplug the tool from its electrical outlet is removed before performing any procedure in this section.
 TO PREVENT SERIOUS INJURY FROM TOOL FAILURE:

 Do not use damaged equipment.

 If abnormal noise or vibration occurs, have the problem corrected before further use.